-Nevada Solar Crisis Deepens as Regulators Deny Grandfathering Provision18 Feb 2016, Posted in Analysis, Blog Posts
+Nevada Solar Crisis Deepens as Regulators Deny Grandfathering Provision18 Feb 2016, Posted in All Posts, Analysis, Blog Posts

 In a new twist to a long running solar energy battle, the Public Utilities Commission (PUC) of Nevada denied a provision to grandfather approximately 17,000 solar customers into the original utility rate and voted to keep the new metering policy in place.
 Solar advocates can claim a small victory in that PUC agreed to gradually increase rates over a 12-year period instead of the initial 4-year proposal.
 Nevada’s solar battle has been brewing for a while and the issue’s profile has increased since catching the attention of numerous prominent political figures, including Presidential candidates Bernie Sanders and Hilary Clinton.